Historian loved the region he wrote about

 In 2000 the Inverloch Historical Society reproduced as a pamphlet a lecture he had given: The Tarwin River and its catchment.

-In the Australia Day Honours in 2004, he was awarded an OAM for service to the community through history.
+In the Australia Day Honours in 2004, he was awarded an OAM for service to the community “as a contributor to the preservation of history relating to the Gippsland region.”

 His final work was One Bag in Six – Onion Growing in Gippsland 1900 – 2007 (2007).